andrebovendorp/workspace/kubernetes/DECISIONS.md

 - Efficiency
 - Usability

 ----------------------------------------
+# Deprecation of RaspPI for K8s
+I'm removing my Raspi from K8s to use it in other projects.
+Soon I'll have another server running that will pose as a replacement.

 # Usage of Database Visualization Tools - 2025-05-21

 From now on, all Database vissualization tools will NOT be deployed into the cluster and any need to visualize the data will be done using port-forwarding to the database and using the local machine to visualize the data.
 This will help to reduce the resource usage and make the setup more efficient.